 With the causes of preterm birth unclear in many cases, and a mounting body of research linking environmental contaminants to preterm birth, identifying the contribution of environmental chemical exposures is a public health priority.
-Dr. Kelly Ferguson, Investigator leading the Perinatal and Early Life Epidemiology Group within the Epidemiology Branch at the National Institute of Environmental Health Sciences, will present an overview of her work on exposure to endocrine disrupting compounds, particularly phthalates, and their association with adverse pregnancy outcomes, particularly preterm birth.
-She will also share how focus on chemical mechanisms and phenotypes of preterm birth have improved the ability to understand the epidemiologic associations.
-Lastly, she will describe future work targeted at examining combinations of chemical as well as non-chemical exposures in the etiology of adverse birth outcomes.
-Dr. Amy Padula, Assistant Professor of Obstetrics, Gynecology and Reproductive Sciences at the University of California, San Francisco, will review her research on traffic-related air pollution exposure during pregnancy and preterm birth.
-She will share her incorporation of neighborhood socioeconomic status as a modifier of the relationship between air pollution and preterm birth as well as the exploration of diabetes as a possible mediator.
-She will end with future plans to help understand how environmental chemicals may affect preterm birth.
+Dr. Kelly Ferguson, Investigator leading the Perinatal and Early Life Epidemiology Group within the Epidemiology Branch at the National Institute of Environmental Health Sciences, presented an overview of her work on exposure to endocrine disrupting compounds, particularly phthalates, and their association with adverse pregnancy outcomes, particularly preterm birth.
+She also shared how focus on chemical mechanisms and phenotypes of preterm birth have improved the ability to understand the epidemiologic associations.
+Lastly, she described future work targeted at examining combinations of chemical as well as non-chemical exposures in the etiology of adverse birth outcomes.
+Dr. Amy Padula, Assistant Professor of Obstetrics, Gynecology and Reproductive Sciences at the University of California, San Francisco, reviewed her research on traffic-related air pollution exposure during pregnancy and preterm birth.
+She shared her incorporation of neighborhood socioeconomic status as a modifier of the relationship between air pollution and preterm birth as well as the exploration of diabetes as a possible mediator.
+She ended with future plans to help understand how environmental chemicals may affect preterm birth.

 Kelly Ferguson, PhD, MPH, is a tenure-track investigator leading the Perinatal and Early Life Epidemiology Group within the Epidemiology Branch at the National Institute of Environmental Health Sciences.
 She earned an MPH in Occupational and Environmental Epidemiology as well as a PhD in Environmental Health Sciences from the University of Michigan School of Public Health.
 Her previous research explored the relationship between maternal exposure to phthalate diesters and bisphenol-A during pregnancy and preterm birth as well as fetal growth, with investigation of oxidative stress and inflammation as potentially important underlying mechanisms.
 Her current research program aims to expand this work to better understand oxidative stress during pregnancy, investigate the interaction between chemical exposures and psychological stressors on preterm birth and fetal growth, and to examine the long-term impacts of exposures in pregnancy on maternal and child health.